What Is Information Systems And Technology

 Transaction Processing Systems (TPS)

 TPS capture and process data from routine business transactions.
 They serve as the foundation of organizational information systems, handling high volumes of data with accuracy and efficiency.
-Examples include point-of-sale systems, order processing systems, and payroll systems.
+Examples include point-of-sale systems, order processing systems, and payroll systems Small thing, real impact..

 Management Information Systems (MIS)

 MIS transform raw data into meaningful information for managers.
 These systems provide periodic reports, summaries, and exception reports to help with monitoring and controlling business activities.
-MIS typically focus on structured information with predefined formats But it adds up..
+MIS typically focus on structured information with predefined formats.

 Decision Support Systems (DSS)

 DSS assist managers in making semi-structured and unstructured decisions.
 These systems incorporate analytical tools, models, and data manipulation capabilities to address complex business problems.
-DSS often include "what-if" analysis capabilities to evaluate different scenarios Which is the point..
+DSS often include "what-if" analysis capabilities to evaluate different scenarios That's the part that actually makes a difference..

 Executive Support Systems (ESS)